 We provide short- and long-term support, referrals to local providers, assist in determining proper referrals to support services, and maintain a community services referral database.

-Our Victim-Offender Dialogue Program enables a victim to participate in a facilitated dialogue with the offender.
+Our Victim-Offender Dialogue Program enables a victim to participate in a facilitated dialogue with the perpetrator.
 Victims and survivors can also participate in guest speaking opportunities, like the Victim Impact Program, to give voice to their experience.

-Accompaniment to hearings and executions
+Accompaniment to hearings

 Our team accompanies victims to Victim Impact Programming and other speaking engagements.
 We also provide support as requested by the Virginia Parole Board and the Attorney General Office’s Victim Notification Program.
-We also support and accompany victims approved to attend executions.

 Explanation of the incarceration, probation, parole, and re-entry processes

 We serve as a guide for victims during the post-sentencing phase of the Virginia criminal justice system.
-We provide information about offender intake, classification, time calculation, and release planning.
+We provide information about inmate intake, classification, time calculation, and release planning.
 Victims receive assistance and information about the re-entry plan, including safety planning, service referrals, and assistance with the transition to community corrections.